 We offer both a B.S. and a B.A. in physics.
-Our programs are taught by a dedicated faculty whose expertise ranges from nanoscience to condensed matter physics to atmospheric microphysics.
+Our faculty has broad expertise, ranging from nanoscience to condensed matter physics, to atmospheric microphysics and beyond.
 We train students to examine physical phenomena and to search for understanding about how the physical universe works.
-In the process, students are prepared for careers in physics or related fields such as engineering, biophysics, medicine, geophysics, meteorology and business.
+In the process, they are prepared for careers in physics or related fields such as engineering, biophysics, medicine, geophysics, meteorology and business.

-We also offer concentrations and minors or in energy production, biomedical physics, computational neuroscience and meteorology.
+❱❱ We offer concentrations and minors in energy production, biomedical physics, computational neuroscience and meteorology.